 Finding a lost cat on your doorstep can be a jarring experience.
 You no doubt want to help, but it's not always clear what kind of help a strange cat needs.
-She most likely belongs to one of three categories.
-Either she has a home that she's wandered away from, she's been abandoned and is now a stray, or she's a feral cat that has never been socialized to humans.
+Theymost likely belong to one of three categories.
+Either they have a home that they wandered away from, they have been abandoned and are now a stray, or they are a feral cat that has never been socialized to humans.
 It's important to determine which category you're dealing with before taking any action to help.
 If you're in the position of helping a stray cat, keep reading to learn which actions you should take.

 Is the Cat Feral?

 If a cat shows up on your property, it's a good idea to observe their behavior from a safe distance before approaching to offer help.
 Feral cats and kittens have never been socialized to humans and might bite or scratch if you try to touch them — if you're even allowed to get that close.

 While a friendly, approachable cat is likely not feral, some non-feral strays are shy and wary of strangers despite being socialized, so it's not always that easy to tell the difference.
 Alley Cat Allies offers a few signs to help you spot a feral cat:

 - Stray or lost cats may approach homes, cars or even people, even though they may hover at a safe distance.
 Feral cats, on the other hand, are more likely to run away or hide.

 - Strays tend to avoid other cats, while feral cats often live in groups.